Sugar Cravings Can Be a Sign of Mineral Deficiencies

 If you’re craving sweets, and especially chocolate, a magnesium deficiency could be the culprit, because chocolate and cocoa are high in magnesium.
 Next time, instead of reaching for that chocolate bar or brownie, try a good serving of a magnesium-rich healthy plant-based food, listed below in order of magnesium content.

-As an experiment, try incorporating these and other magnesium-rich plant-based foods into your diet on a regular basis and see if you notice a decrease in your sugar and chocolate cravings.
+As an experiment, try incorporating these and other magnesium-rich plant-based foods into your diet regularly and see if you notice a decrease in your sugar and chocolate cravings.

-Magnesium is the fourth most abundant mineral in the body and unfortunately, many Americans are deficient.
+Magnesium is the fourth most abundant mineral in the body; unfortunately, many Americans are deficient.
 Magnesium is needed for more than 300 essential biochemical reactions and is the fourth most abundant mineral in the human body.

 Magnesium is needed for healthy cardiovascular and immune systems and for healthy nerves, muscles, and bones.
-Magnesium regulates blood sugar levels and helps with the production of energy and protein, among many other important functions.
+Magnesium regulates blood sugar levels and helps produce energy and protein, among many other important functions.

 Even if you’re not having chocolate cravings, it’s probably a good idea to monitor your dietary intake of magnesium-rich foods!